 A modular class may be added up until the day of the first class meeting.
+However, the candidate will be responsible for making arrangement with the instructor to complete the course preassignment.

 Incomplete Grade

 The issuance of an "I" grade is a rare occurrence.
 Those candidates who have experienced a catastrophic event and require additional time to complete the course assignments must request an "I" prior to the final course post assignment, exam or capstone activity deadlines.
 For many of the courses the final course post assignment, exam or capstone activity deadlines are different from the formal end of semester grading period.
 For some courses this deadline corresponds with the end of the grading period for the semester.